marceloneppel/dgraph/README.md

 ### Create a client

-`dgraphClient` object can be initialised by passing it a list of `rpcClient` clients as variadic arguments.
+`dgraphClient` object can be initialised by passing it a list of `api.DgraphApi` clients as variadic arguments.
 Connecting to multiple Dgraph servers in the same cluster allows for better distribution of workload.